Harshit3211/wp-calypso/test/e2e/docs/writing_tests.md

 ## Child-level block

 Unlike top-level blocks, there are no restrictions on the number of child-level `describe` blocks.

+    :warning: while there are no limits to the number of child blocks, exercise restraint - child blocks run sequentially, so if a file takes 8 minutes to complete the CI task will inevitably take that long!

 Using child-level `describe` blocks, group distinct test cases for the feature.
 Do not use `DataHelper.createSuiteTitle` for child-level blocks: